itmayziii/auth-backend/README.md

 The issue comes down to our knex `migration.directory` needing to be different for generating migrations into `src` vs executing migrations from `dist`._

+#### Test Data
+Check out the [README in the seeds directory](./src/db/seeds/README.md) for the documentation on how to generate fake data for testing.

 #### GraphQL Schema -> Typescript Definitions
 Instead of creating Typescript interfaces manually for our GraphQL schema we can use [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) to do this work for us.
 Once you modify the schema in [type-defs](./src/graphql/type-defs/) then you should be able to run